Saturday, May 29, 2010

 and I could see the heart

-My hands went right into the bird
+My hands reached inside the bird

-with a freedom's intention.
+freedom's intention.

 I am holding the heart